bparanj/hivegrid.dev/README.md

 # HiveGrid

 A toolchain to provision an EC2 instance to run your Rails 7 apps on AWS.
 Read about the [background](https://www.hivegrid.dev/about/) to learn why this project exists.
+If you want to read the entertaining version, read the [background story](./sweat.md).

 ### Project Scope